 Plan a trip to the Mull of Galloway.

 The capital of the Shetland islands looks pretty good from above, but it’s just as fascinating from the ground!
 If you’re a fan of crime fiction, you’ll probably recognise at least one building from the BBC series, Shetland, but every traditional harbour building, town lane and sandstone property has a certain charm.

 The town has an outstanding Museum and Archives with an art gallery, as well as lots of independent shops, and the entertainment venue, Mareel.
 It is also the perfect base for exploring further, to must-visit attractions such as Jarlshof and Mousa Broch, landscapes such as St Ninian’s Isle and Sumburgh Head, and other hidden gems like boat museums, knitwear shops and delicious food and drink producers.

 Camas Daraich, Skye

 Right at the far south of Skye, if you follow a track and a path from the end of the public road at Aird of Sleat, you’ll find Camas Daraich.
 It’s one of the best places on the island to spend a sunny day but it’s definitely worth a look whatever the weather.

 This part of the island – the Sleat peninsula – is often referred to as ‘the garden of Skye’.
 Admire and explore the violet, heather-clad mountains, rocky shorelines and sandy beaches, and dense forests.
-Drop into some of the castles, find out more in the Museum of the Isles, and browse local crafts and culture in the galleries and shops.
+Drop into some of the castles, find out more at the Skye Museum of Island Life, and browse local crafts and culture in the galleries and shops.